topquark22/morseR24/README.md

 2. In normal operation (D7 not wired to ground), you can enter test mode by holding down the button until the next loop starts.
 In this case, the button will act as a code key for manual input.
 To get out of test mode, reset the Arduino.

+## Channel setting

+The nRF24L01 supports wireless channels 0-125.
+The morse24 supports 8 channels, from 48 to 118 in increments of 10.
+The channel is specified using jumpers on pins A2-A4.
+If none of these are wired to ground, the channel defaults to 118.
+See the code for more details.

+## Device ID setting

+The morse24 supports two device IDs, selected by a jumper on pin A5.
+See the code for more details.

 ## Example circuits

 ### External device control